Muts256/Email_Analysis_AI/ws5-Findings.md

 *Header analysis* was fast and accurate.
 Parsing SPF, DKIM, and DMARC results, identifying relay path inconsistencies, and flagging the Message-ID anomaly in Case Study 003, where the ID domain was entirely unrelated to the supposed internal sender, are exactly the kinds of details that get missed under pressure.

 *Social engineering identification* was strong.
-AI consistently named the specific tactics being used — urgency, isolation, authority impersonation, consequence escalation, and grounded each observation in the actual language of the email rather than offering generic observations.
+AI consistently named the specific tactics being used, urgency, isolation, authority impersonation, consequence escalation, and grounded each observation in the actual language of the email rather than offering generic observations.

 *MITRE ATT&CK mapping* added a layer of structured context that would take a junior analyst considerably longer to produce manually, and might not be produced at all under time pressure.